 Ideally, the automatic partitioning suits your needs and you don't need to do this.
-But if the automatic tool fails, you can try creating your partitions by hand.
-To do this, click on Create Partition Setup...
+But if the automatic tool fails, you can try creating your needed partitions by hand.
+To do this, pick Something else...

-- 1. Choose Custom Partitioning (for experts) and click Next. - 2.
-Click on Hard Disks on the left.
-Expand that section by clicking on the small arrow next to it.
-Then, pick your main drive, usually sda. - 3.
-You should see a list of all your current partitions.
-If you haven't already done that from within Windows or Mac OS X, you should now shrink your existing operating system partition (that should be the largest in size). - (a) Select the partition in the list and click Resize... at the bottom. - (b) Choose Custom Size and enter a new size in the text field.
-A good measure is to use halve it. - (c) Click OK. - 4.
+- 1. You see a list of your current partitions.
+If you haven't done that alraedy from within Windows or Mac OS X, you should now shrink your existing operating system partition (usually the largest in size). - (a) Select the partition in the list and click Change... at the bottom. - (b) Enter a new size in the text field.
+A good measure is to use half the current size.
+Linux needs at least 20GB (20000MB).
+In the Use as dropdown menu, select Do not use the partition. - (c) Click OK.
+You should now see some free space in the list. - 2.
 Now create all the partitions you need.
+If you have MBR, it is advisable to select logical as a partition type, if possible.